Frequently Asked Questions

 What models do you use?

-I am trained in IFS, EMDR, CBT, Narrative, Somatic Experiencing, and others on a smaller scale.
+I am trained in IFS, EMDR, CBT, Narrative, Somatic Experiencing, the Gottman Method and others on a smaller scale.
 Since I tend to work with clients who have traumatic experiences, the models I am drawn toward show high rates of efficacy among that population - mostly IFS, EMDR, SE and Narrative.